What is SRI?

 SRI as a growing movement

-According to the 2014 "Report on U.S. Sustainable, Responsible and Impact Investing Trends" by the US SIF Foundation:
+According to the 2018 and 2020 "Reports on U.S. Sustainable and Impact Investing Trends" by the US SIF Foundation:

 As examples of significant SRI-related developments: